 Structured data is data held in a data model, such as databases that drive ERP, transactional processing or websites.
 Transactional systems are typically deployed on block-based storage solutions such as SANs because of the latency-sensitive nature of the data.

-Unstructured data is anything that falls outside a database-type model, so can include almost anything from office documents to images and streaming video, although often these types of data will contain metadata headers that can be interrogated and which therefore make it effectively semi-structured data.
+Unstructured data is anything that falls outside a database-type model, so can include almost anything from office documents to images and streaming video, although often these types of data will contain metadata headers that can be interrogated and which therefore make it semi-structured data.

 Block storage and the cloud